youwen5/blog/src/posts/2024-07-12-finally-over.md

 > <span style="font-style: normal;">忘れてたんだ</span>
 >  So I had forgotten about it, but

-there's this idea that your perception of time speeds up as you age and senior year is supposed to be gone in a flash. in some respects, it does feel that way. freshman year felt faster than middle school and sophomore year felt faster than online freshman year. senior year at school was boring but didn't necessarily feel _long_. most of my classes certainly weren't fun but it's not like i was _dying_ to get out. the first semester passed and we all went through that painful college application process and then second semester started and suddenly it was may and everyone (including me) was counting the days until graduation.
+there's this common idea that your perception of time speeds up as you age and senior year is supposed to be done in a flash. in some respects, it does feel that way. freshman year felt faster than middle school and sophomore year felt faster than freshman year, which i spent online. senior year at school was boring but didn't necessarily feel _long_. most of my classes certainly weren't fun but it's not like i was dying to get out. the first semester passed and we all went through that painful college application process and then second semester started and suddenly it was may and everyone (including me) was counting the days until graduation.

 but i also did so much more _stuff_ in senior year. sophomore year was terrible. i was kinda depressed, had just moved and barely knew anyone, and the days were